 - Pancreatic Resection for Cancer

 - Mitral Valve Repair and Replacement

 As noted in the report on the results of the 2018 survey, “the vast majority of hospitals do not meet Leapfrog’s minimum hospital or surgeon volume standards.”
 The report continues, “Given the variation in patient outcomes between higher-volume and lower-volume hospitals, the importance of patients using Leapfrog results to select a hospital for these high-risk procedures cannot be overstated.”

 Even as the organization notes that few hospitals meet minimum volume standards for safety, being aware of the data can help.
 The Leapfrog Group urges consumers to review the report to help them make smart decisions when they are faced with serious choices.
 Bottom line—experience counts when your health is at stake.

 The same adage applies to legal representation.
 If you are injured by medical error, look for a law firm with successful experience pursuing hospitals and surgeons who cause patient harm.
 If you or a family member suffer medical negligence, speak with one of our surgical error lawyers in Baltimore, we can help.

 We Fight for Compensation on Your Behalf

-The law firm of Schochor, Federico and Staton, P.A. delivers experienced, skilled legal services to individuals and families who suffer medical malpractice.
+The law firm of Schochor, Staton, Goldberg, and Cardea, P.A. delivers experienced, skilled legal services to individuals and families who suffer medical malpractice.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.